“Let It Go!”

 - Find ways to improve your self-esteem and inner peace!

-Other Therapy Services Offered
+Other Therapy Offered:

 Melissa offers counseling services for people of all ages including: depression treatment, treatment for anxiety, counseling for young adults, teen counseling, and family therapy.
 Melissa strives to regularly post blogs with helpful information on a variety of mental health topics.
 To learn more about Melissa and her counseling services, please reach out to Barton Counseling Services today!